DHRI-Curriculum/intro-python-workshop/sections/11-finding-answers-with-google.md

 There's no shame in googling for answers!
 Error messages are especially useful to google when you run into them.
 Keep an eye out for _Stack Overflow_ answers, as they tend to have useful examples.
 The [official Python documentation](https://docs.python.org/3/) will also frequently come up, but I would recommend avoiding it as a resource until you have more programming experience.
 It's a great resource, but the way information is presented can be confusing until you get the hang of reading documentation.

+Before moving on to the next section, complete the first challenge below.
+This challenge will teach the skills necessary to complete write more advanced scripts in this workshop.

 ## Challenge

+*Note: the first challenge is **required** in order to complete further sections.

 1. We are going to use `while` loops to get Python to repeat loops over and over again.
 This involves adding a `while` statement to your library app.
 The code should look like this, and it goes right after the `library` list and before your `input` statement.